GLOSSARY OF INSURANCE TERMS

-Advisory Organization – a group supported by member companies whose function is to gather loss statistics and publish trended loss costs.
+Advisory Organization – a group supported member companies whose function is to gather loss statistics and publish trended loss costs.

-Affiliate – a person or entity that directly, or indirectly, through one or more other persons or entities, controls, is controlled by or is under common control with the insurer.
+Affiliate – a person or entity that directly, or indirectly, through one or more other persons or entities, controls, is controlled or is under common control with the insurer.

 Agent – an individual who sells, services, or negotiates insurance policies either on behalf of a company or independently.